01-for-all/decentralised-voting-app/README.md

 You must compile election smart contract before migrating it.
 `> truffle migrate --reset`
 You must migrate the election smart contract each time your restart ganache.
+`>truffle test` :
+Here smart contract is tested whether it workes according to our desire.

 To see the logs: `[test/truffle-logs.txt]`